anacarmi/Python/Personal Projects/AirbnbCase/Results.md

-# Insights based on the information
+# Airbnb Case - Insights

 #### From a csv file with 49748 rows of information, we can gather some insights for decision making.